top of page

 Angelica

-This Materia Medica, written by myself, during a time of study growing the plant and/or gathering of information.
+This monograph, written by myself, during a time of study growing the plant and/or gathering of information.
 I will cite any direct quotes where needed.
 You may also do the same for your study, and please give credit where credit is due.
 It may also include questions that may have arisen during my study.

 Angelica Angelica archangelica